The Daily Princetonian

-Bryan Zhang as of December 2024.

 Notable alumni include Woodrow Wilson, the 28th U.S. president, Supreme Court justices, U.S. ambassadors, and journalists at various media outlets.
 The paper has received accolades such as a Silver Crown at the Columbia Scholastic Press Association Awards in 2012 and a finalist position for the Associated College Press Online National Pacemaker Award in 2014.

 History

 19th century

-The Prince is the second oldest daily college newspaper in the United States.
+The Prince is the second-oldest daily college newspaper in the United States.

-The newspaper was founded on June 14, 1876 as a biweekly publication and initially named The Princetonian.
+The newspaper was founded on June 14, 1876, as a biweekly publication and initially named The Princetonian.
 As the college grew, the newspaper grew too.
 In 1883, it became a weekly.
 In 1885, it increased its publication schedule to three-times weekly.
 In 1892, its name was changed to The Daily Princetonian, its current name, and its publication schedule was increased to five afternoons a week.
 In 1895, its publication was increased again to six mornings a week.
 Early issues of the Prince called for unproctored examinations, a policy introduced with the implementation of the honor code system at the college in 1893.
 Another issue published a telegraphic report of a Princeton Tigers baseball game, one of the first times a college used a telegraph in its coverage.